-The following sets of recommendations do not pertain to ESX 4.0 (i.e., the "classic" ESX architecture, with the console OS).
-They apply to only the ESXi architecture.
+The following sets of recommendations do not pertain to VMware ESX 4.1 (i.e., the "classic" VMware ESX architecture, with the console OS).
+They apply to only the VMware ESXi architecture.

-The Direct Console User Interface (DCUI) is the interface available at the console of an ESXi host (e.g., at the terminal connect to the server) or the iLO, DRAC, or other out-of-band management console of the host.
-It allows for basic host configuration-modifying networking settings and the root password, for example-as well as performing maintenance operations such as restarting agents or rebooting the host.
+The direct console user interface (DCUI) is the interface available at the console of a VMware ESXi host (e.g., at the terminal connect to the server) or the iLO, DRAC or other out-of-band management console of the host.
+It enables basic host configuration-modifying networking settings and the root password, for example-as well as performing maintenance operations such as restarting agents or rebooting the host.